mercedes-benz/product-kit_vue/README.md

 ### Darkmode

-In Vuetify, you can toggle dark mode by accessing the `$vuetify` object like following:
+In Vuetify, you can toggle dark mode globally by accessing the `$vuetify` object like following:

 ```javascript
 toggleDarkMode() {